3 Budgeting

 • Annual vacation: $2,400/year → $200/month

-This single technique eliminates 80% of “budget emergencies.”
+This single technique eliminates 80% of budget emergencies.

 Zero-Based Budgeting

 Every dollar gets a job.
 Income minus all allocations equals zero.
+Assume you have a monthly income of $5000:

 Zero-Based Budgeting

-These types of budgets provide maximum awareness, make every dollar spent/saved/invested intentional, and immediately expose leaks.
+Zero-based budgets provide maximum awareness, make every dollar spent/saved/invested intentional, and immediately expose leaks.
 However, these are high-maintenance, can feel a little restrictive, and require monthly re-budgeting.

 Percentage-Based Budgeting